georgep5/Jekyll-for-Job-Market/README.md

 ### Final Steps

 1. Review your site by going to `https://[yourgithubusername].github.io/[your-repo-name]`.
-2. Check all pages and links to ensure everything is working correctly. *Double check you've removed all the disclaimer's about the template website!*
+2. Check all pages and links to ensure everything is working correctly. *Double check you've removed all the disclaimers about the template website!*
 3. If you notice any issues, you can make further edits directly on GitHub or clone the repository to your local machine for more extensive changes.

 Remember, it may take a few minutes for changes to appear on your live site after committing them.
 If you don't see your changes, try clearing your browser cache or viewing the site in an incognito/private browsing window.

-### Advanced Style Issues
+## Advanced Style Issues

 - If you want to remove any pages, make sure to update the `navigation.yml` file as in **Step 6**.
 Just deleting the .md file won't work and might break your site!
 - If you want to personalize the banner with a different image (like a photo or custom Canva banner), make sure to resize your image to a width of 1280 px and then upload it to the `assets/images` folder as in **Step 2**.
 Go through the pages and update niubanner.png to your file name (with extension) in the header info of each page: